drekka/Alchemic/README.md

 ## The registration method

-Optional in Objective-C and required in Swift, add a special function to your class where you enter declarations for Alchemic:
+Optional in Objective-C, but required in Swift, you can add the `+(void) alchemic:` method to your class where you configure Alchemic:

 ```objc
 @implementation MyClass